Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Experiments

 where $\theta \in \mathbb{R}^{|\mathcal{S}| \cdot |\mathcal{A}|}$ and $\psi : \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}^{|\mathcal{S}| \cdot |\mathcal{A}|}$ maps each state-action pair to a unique standard basis vector $e_k \in \mathbb{R}^{|\mathcal{S}| \cdot |\mathcal{A}|}$, where $e_k$ has a $1$ in its $k$th entry and $0$ everywhere else.
 We similarly used tabular representation for the value functions:

 where $\omega \in \mathbb{R}^{|\mathcal{S}|}$ and $\phi : \mathcal{S} \rightarrow \mathbb{R}^{|\mathcal{S}|}$ maps each state $s_i$ to a unique standard basis vector $e_i$.

-For the second set of experiments, we implemented IDAC with a categorical policy using two-layer, fully connected neural networks for both the policy and value function approximators, and we compared against the Stable Baselines 3 implementations of A2C, DQN, and PPO with two-layer, fully connected neural networks for all policies and value function approximators.
+For the second set of experiments, we implemented IDAC with a categorical policy using two-layer, fully connected neural networks for both the policy and value function approximators, and we compared against the Stable Baselines 3 \cite{raffin2019stable} implementations of A2C, DQN, and PPO with two-layer, fully connected neural networks for all policies and value function approximators.

-\subsubsection{Tabular Experiment Results}
+\subsection{Tabular Experiment Results}

-Figures \ref{fig:gridworld1}, \ref{fig:gridworld2}, and \ref{fig:gridworld3} compare IDAC and vanilla AC on the \texttt{GridWorld} environments with $c_{\text{goal}} = 1, c_{\text{allowed}} = 10,$ and $c_{\text{blocked}} = 100$.
-To generate these figures, 15 instances of each algorithm were run on the environment, the average cost and entropy were computed for each episode, and the sample means and 95\% confidence intervals for the cost, entropy, and corresponding OIR over the 15 runs were used to generate the learning curves.
+Figures \ref{fig:tabular_gridworlds} shows comparisons of IDAC and vanilla AC on three \texttt{GridWorld} environments with $c_{\text{goal}} = 1, c_{\text{allowed}} = 10,$ and $c_{\text{blocked}} = 100$.
+To generate these results, 15 instances of each algorithm were run on the corresponding environment, the average cost and entropy were computed for each episode, and the sample means and 95\% confidence intervals for the cost, entropy, and corresponding OIR over the 15 runs were used to generate the learning curves.
 As the figures show, the OIR algorithm outperforms the vanilla algorithm in every case.
 In particular, IDAC consistently explores the state space, leading to eventual discovery of the goal state, while vanilla AC quickly becomes deterministic and converges to a suboptimal policy.
 This supports our interpretation that, in the sparse-reward setting, algorithms minimizing the OIR fall back on maximizing a useful secondary objective, $H(d_{\theta})$; this can provide an advantage over vanilla methods focused solely on minimizing $J(\theta)$.